1.1 Darlington Hospital Radio (1984)

 In 1991 ‘Grimsby Hospital Radio’ was relaying its programmes to the Grimsby and District Hospital.

-In 2016 Grimsby Hospital Radio was broadcasting to the Diana, Princess of Wales Hospital.
+In 2017 Grimsby Hospital Radio was broadcasting to the Diana, Princess of Wales Hospital and was one of the longest running hospital broadcasting services in the world.

 29.1 Radio Lion (1969)